Ghostbird/ing-credit-card-transactions-export/README.md

 ## Data structure

 Note that there are two types of credit card transactions.
 Those in your native currency, and those in a foreign currency.
 The former ones only fill the first few columns of the CSV.
 The latter contains information about the target currency and amount, exchange rate and conversion fees.

-## Limitations

-The script is currently not set-up to handle credit card payments in currencies whose minor unit is not a hundredth.
-You'll run into issues when you've paid in e.g. Japanese Yen or Icelandic Króna.
-Check https://en.wikipedia.org/wiki/ISO_4217#List_of_ISO_4217_currency_codes to see which currencies apply.

-To facilitate that, add a currency-code to decimal places lookup function, call it with the original currency code of the current transaction and pass the result as a second argument to `csvStringAmount`.
-Then if you've got that working, please make a PR.